priyankawagh123/Coffee-Shop-Sales-Analysis-/README.md

 This project explores transactional data from a coffee shop.
 Using SQL for querying insights, Python for data cleaning and preprocessing, and Power BI for interactive visualizations, it uncovers key business insights to support data-driven decisions.

 # 🔧 Tools Used:
-SQL (SQLite or MySQL) – Data querying and analysis Python (Pandas, Matplotlib) – Data cleaning, transformation, and EDA Power BI – Dashboard design and business reporting Excel/CSV – Source dataset handling
+- SQL (SQLite or MySQL) – Data querying and analysis
+- Power BI – Dashboard design and business reporting
+- Excel/CSV – Source dataset handling

 # 📊 Key Insights & Features:
   📈 Sales Trends: Visualized daily/monthly revenue trends to identify peak seasons.